A self-consistent method to estimate the rate of compact binary coalescences with a Poisson mixture model

 \subsection{Posterior on Terrestrial and Astrophysical counts}

-The original FGMC method \cite{FGMC} constructs a two-component likelihood on astrophysical ($\Lambda_1$) and terrestrial ($\Lambda_0$) counts, per experiment, assuming that the foreground and background triggers above a low ranking statistic threshold where background triggers dominate, occur as independent Poisson processes.
-More specifically, the counts ($\Lambda$) referred to here are the Poisson expected counts for the duration of the experiment (the total observing time), given which one can compute the discrete probability distribution on the number $k$ of occurrences of events :
+The original FGMC method \cite{FGMC} constructs a two-component likelihood on the expected number of astrophysical ($\Lambda_1$) and terrestrial ($\Lambda_0$) counts, per experiment, assuming that the foreground and background triggers above a low ranking statistic threshold where background triggers \footnote{A trigger is a gravitational wave candidate event acquired during a templated matched-filtering based analysis of detector strain data.
+A background trigger is one that was most likely produced by terrestrial processes.} dominate, occur as independent Poisson processes.
+More specifically, the expected counts ($\Lambda$) referred to here are the Poisson means for the duration of the experiment (the total observing time), given which one can compute the discrete probability distribution on the number $k$ of occurrences of events :